- Your Council

 Public Submissions on the Spatial Plan

-Public submissions on the draft Queenstown Lakes Spatial Plan were open until 5.00pm on Monday 19 April 2021.
+Public submissions on the draft Queenstown Lakes Spatial Plan were open from 19 March until 5.00pm on Monday 19 April 2021.
 All public submission are available for viewing below.

 The Whaiora Grow Well Partnership